Imagine going to the pasture to bring in your horse, grooming and saddling him, riding him through sunlit fields and wooded trails.

 Camp Fires & Cookouts

-We open and close each session with a camp wide campfire and ceremonies.
-Campers have cabin sleep outs and campfires during their session where they can sit around the fire and make s’mores of course.
-In the 2 week session the campers who are eligible to be staff celebrate their final year as campers by going on their own trail ride sleep out adventure with their staff.
-They spend one night and two meals over the camp fire where they set up camp, care for their horses, and spend the night under the stars.
+We open and close each session with a camp wide campfire ceremony.
+Younger campers will have S’mores around the fire and older campers will have the choice of a cabin sleep-outs.
+In the 2 week sessions the campers who are eligible to be staff the following year (16 by June 1st) celebrate their final year as campers by going on their own trail ride sleep out adventure with their staff.
+They spend one night camping and have two meals over the camp fire where they set up camp, care for their horses, and spend the night under the stars.

 - Counselor Hunt